ARM-software/ML-examples/armnn-mnist/README.md

 Two applications are included:

-* mnist.cpp, which reads from a TensorFlow model.
+* mnist_tf.cpp, which reads from a TensorFlow model.
 * mnist_caffe.cpp, which reads from a Caffe model.

 ## Dependencies